One cam to rule them all

-The Totem cam has been in development since 2001, and looking at the images below it’s easy to see how the design developed.
+The Totem cam has been in development since 2001 and looking at the images below it’s easy to see how the design developed.

-Where the units work best is in that 5% range where a normal cam is marginal, and the other 5% where it won’t work at all.
+Where the units work best is in that 5% range where a standard cam is marginal, and the other 5% where it won’t work at all.
 Peg scars, flares (tech data here) and pods, with the units having super narrow heads (haven’t measured every cam on the market but I think they have the narrowest heads of any unit), vital when it comes to plugging them into finger pockets or working in mega shallow cracks.

 So who needs these units?
 Well first of it’s a no brainer that they are highly recommended for big wall climbing, and there is nothing on the market that comes close to having their ability to hang on to the rock.
-Beyond that any climber who climbs on rock that can be hard to protect (limited placement options) will find these a boon, because if these don’t work, nothing else will.
-If you already have a large cam rack then perhaps having 2 sizes of Totem (yellow and Green) to expand your cams would work really well.
+Beyond that, any climber who climbs on rock that can be hard to protect (limited placement options) will find these a boon, because if these don’t work, nothing else will.
+If you already have a large cam rack then perhaps having two sizes of Totem (yellow and Green) to expand your cams would work well.

 January 11 2023